-Derayah calculates its market risk capital requirement for by adopting standardized approach for Pillar 1 in accordance with prudential requirements to segregate such exposures into various asset classes and define according to large exposures and excess exposures by applying respective risk charge for such exposures.
+Derayah calculates its market risk capital requirement by adopting a standardized approach for Pillar 1 in accordance with prudential requirements to segregate such exposures into various asset classes and define according to large exposures and excess exposures by applying respective risk charge for such exposures.

-Derayah has following positions as at end of 2018 which are the primary driver against its risk charge on market risk.
+Derayah has the following positions as at end of 2019 which are the primary driver against its risk charge on market risk.

-8.1.
+7.1.
 Disclosure on Market Risk Management